Male Orphan School land

 The Male Orphan School land is a heritage-listed former vineyard and orchard and now vacant land at Lot 1 Cartwright Street, Bonnyrigg, City of Fairfield, New South Wales, Australia.
 It was built during 1803 by James Busby.
 It is also known as Land Next to Male Orphan School, The Homestead, Male Schoolmaster's Residence and Bonnyrigg House.
-The property is owned by Department of Planning and Infrastructure, an agency of the Government of New South Wales.
+The property is owned by Department of Planning and Environment, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.